Second Presbyterian Church (Columbus, Ohio)

 Second Presbyterian Church (also known as Central Presbyterian Church) is a historic church building in Downtown Columbus, Ohio.
 It was built in 1857 in a Romanesque style and was added to the National Register of Historic Places in 1983.
-It closed on November, 2011.
+It closed in November 2011.
 The site was previously the location of the first public school in Columbus, built in 1826.

 The building was acquired by Columbus Association for the Performing Arts in 2013, and is being repurposed as a performance venue.
 CAPA CEO William Conner Jr. said the church building is "acoustically near perfect".